pdubslax/pdubslax.github.io/_posts/2023-10-9-mnf4-preview-week-5.md

 **99% - 50.88 pts: Fantasizing in mom’s basement (2-2) v tushy pushy (2-2)**

 It was two-two vs two-two and the loser could have used TD scoring tutu atwell as Dora's cousin Diego is poised to hang a 50 pence piece on the [former tax collector ](https://www.christianity.com/wiki/people/matthew-the-tax-collector.html).
 Matt will need an even 60 from the [judge](https://s.yimg.com/ny/api/res/1.2/O3Lb5fZZai_kzdZRN2K0hg--/YXBwaWQ9aGlnaGxhbmRlcjt3PTEyMDA7aD0xMTQ3/https://s.yimg.com/os/creatr-uploaded-images/2021-06/a1c70bd0-c3dc-11eb-bfeb-0689c27adfd0) - AJ Dillon to bring this one within striking distance.
 At least Matt can look to his total bench scoring of 1.2 pts as confidence inspiring for the future.
-Diego appears to be ramping up for another one of his signature late season pushes in this one - as he looks ahead to a showdown with league heaviweight Nick next week.
+Diego appears to be ramping up for another one of his signature late season pushes in this one - as he looks ahead to a showdown with league heavyweight Nick next week.

 **✅ - 20.69 pts: Go lions (1-3) v Baby Toy (1-3)**